-Part of the modules: Intellectual Property and Data Protection (p.
-32)[IW3JURA]

-ECTS Credits Hours per week 3 Term Instruction language Winter term de
+Coordinators: Part of the modules: T. Dreier Intellectual Property and Data Protection (p.
+31)[IW3JURA] ECTS Credits Hours per week Term Instruction language 3 2/0 Winter term de

-It is the aim of this course to give students an overview of the law of intellectual property.
-The course focuses on patent law, trademark law, copyright law and also presents other laws of industrial property, including the additional legal protection by unfair competition law.
-Students shall understand the differences between registration and non-registration rights.
-Key concepts such as territoriality, conditions for protection, exclusive rights, limitations and exceptions, infringement and sacntions will be discussed.
+The students have an overview of the national, european and international law of intellectual property, expecially of patent law, trademark law, copyright law and also presents other laws of industrial property, including the additional legal protection by unfair competition law.
+Students understand the differences between registration and non-registration rights.
+They comprehend key concepts such as territoriality, conditions for protection, exclusive rights, limitations and exceptions, infringement and sanctions.
 In addition, the focus will be on licensing of IP rights.
-The course covers national, european and international IP law.

 The course gives an introduction in to the legal protection of intellectual property.
-The different rationals for granting legal protection to immaterial goods will be explained, as well as the difference between registration and non-registration rights, and the system of international IP protection oon the basis of the principle of territoriality will be explained.
+The different rationals for granting legal protection to immaterial goods will be explained, as well as the difference between registration and non-registration rights, and the system of international IP protection on the basis of the principle of territoriality will be explained.
 Following, the different IP rights will be discussed with regard to their respective conditions and scope of protection.
 An overview of licensing and of the sanctions in case of infringement of IP rights will be given.

-Ilzhöfer, Volker Patent-, Marken- und Urheberrecht Verlag Vahlen, 7current edition

-Additional literature tba
+Literature Ilzhöfer, Volker Patent-, Marken- und Urheberrecht Verlag Vahlen, 7current edition Elective literature: Additional literature tba